-The next thing I want to do to continue with supporting families has to do with pre-k education.
-Now I will tell you that, I believe the best pre-K program is a healthy and prosperous family that can provide for their children in their home is something that every child needs and deserves.
-And the truth of the matter is, I don't need to tell the folks here at the Boys and Girls club that that reality is not the case for tens of thousands of vulnerable children across the state of Indiana.
+Our next idea has to do with pre-k education.
+I believe the best pre-K program is a healthy and prosperous family, something every child needs and deserves.
+Unfortunately, the truth of the matter is that reality is not the case for tens of thousands of vulnerable children across the state of Indiana.
 We took some time this year to travel across the state.
 We met with people operating the most innovative and effective programs in Indiana.
 We sat on the floor with kids in public pre-K programs, private pre-K programs, faith-based and church-based programs.
 And I can tell you that Mrs. Pence and I are impressed.
-Different from whatever you may think of pre-K programs, pre-K today is focused on outcomes and focused on achieving objectives when it's done right.
+When done right, pre-K today is focused on outcomes and on achieving objectives.
 And it's done right in communities, including this one, across all of Indiana.
-It's the reason why I think the time has come in the State of Indiana to provide support for pre-K education for disadvantaged families in this State.
+It's the reason why I think the time has come to provide support for pre-K education for disadvantaged families in Indiana.

 It's important that the program be voluntary.
-I think it's important that the program is available for four-year olds in Indiana in the form of a voucher.
+I think it's important that the program be available for four-year olds in Indiana in the form of a voucher.
 I want parents to be able to choose to send their child to a church-based program, a private program, or a public program that they think would best meet their needs.
-Our proposal is that vouchers would be available to families up to 185 percent of the federal poverty level.
+Our proposal is that vouchers be available to families up to 185 percent of the federal poverty level.
 This would impact nearly 40,000 children in the state of Indiana that don't have access to pre-K today.
-I believe the time has come.
-There's no time like the present to move on.
-And I look forward to working with members of the General Assembly as we bring forward that idea and that principle in the days ahead.
+I believe the time has come, and that there's no time like the present to move forward.
+I look forward to working with members of the General Assembly as we bring forward that idea and that principle in the days ahead.

-Next in the category of supporting the foundation for families, I am absolutely convinced that by making career and vocational education a priority in every high school in the state of Indiana again.
+I am absolutely convinced that making career and vocational education a priority again in every high school in the state of Indiana will strengthen the foundation for families in our state.
 We will do right by our kids.
 We will do right by our families.
 And we will make our communities and our state stronger.

-I'm pleased to report to you with unanimous bipartisan support of the Indiana General Assembly that we passed several pieces of legislation that have given us the ability in this next year to make that vision a reality.
-You know, I was someone who was raised to believe that all honest work is honorable, that a high school ought to work just as well for our kids that want to go get a job as they do for kids to go off and pursue higher education.
+I'm pleased to report to you that, with unanimous bipartisan support of the Indiana General Assembly, we passed several pieces of legislation that have given us the ability in this next year to make that vision a reality.
+I was someone who was raised to believe that all honest work is honorable, and that high school ought to work just as well for our kids who want to go get a job as it does for kids who pursue higher education.

-That's why we organized eleven different Regional Works Councils that have been working over the last six months, bringing educators together, business leaders together to answer one question: What should the curriculum in high schools in this community look like to give young people the opportunity to get the education, background, and the career training necessary to graduate and get a good-paying job in this community today?
+That's why we organized eleven different Regional Works Councils that have been working over the last six months, bringing together educators and business leaders to answer one question: What should the curriculum in high schools in this community look like to give young people the opportunity to get the education, background, and the career training necessary to graduate and get a good-paying job in this community today?